 The best color for a bedroom will of course come down to your own personal style but there are practical elements to help you decide too, like the size of the room or how much natural light it gets.
 What kind of vibe you want to create will also decide the bedroom color scheme you choose.
 Do you want the space to be bright and breezy or cozy and cocooning?

-If your bedroom is one the smaller side, you could play it safe by going to very neutral, light colors like bright whites as these are the most likely to make the room feel bigger.
-You could also go in the opposite direction and but darker hues like deep blues, greys and blacks to embrace the small dimensions.
+If your bedroom is on the smaller side, you could play it safe by going to very neutral, light colors like bright whites, as these are the most likely to make the room feel bigger.
+You could also go in the opposite direction and use darker hues like deep blues, greys and blacks to embrace the small dimensions.

 What colors are on trend for bedrooms?

-'Over the last 10 years, grey has been a very popular color.
-I think grey will always be an important neutral and a popular color for DIYers and designers alike, just like white has always been.
+'I think gray will always be an important neutral and a popular color for DIYers and designers alike, just like white has always been.
 However, over the past few years we’ve noticed people craving color in their homes, which I think is a direct response to how pervasive Scandinavian minimalism was in the previous decade.'

-Along with beige, we've also seen a rise in pinks, sage greens and darker colors are becoming increasingly popular in bedrooms.
+'Along with beige, we've also seen a rise in pinks, sage greens, and darker colors are becoming increasingly popular in bedrooms.'